 Students with a Bachelor in History or Ancient Near Eastern Studies (track The Ancient Near Eastern World) from Leiden University are directly eligible for admission.
-Students must apply in Studielink, preferably no later than 1 month before the start of the programme.
+Students can apply in Studielink.
 There is no need to submit an application for admission using the online application portal.

 If you can demonstrate a level of knowledge, understanding and skills equal to that of holders of a degree specified above, you may be eligible.